Ghosted is fresh, darkly funny and exceptionally moving . . . Ashworth folds grief and anger and love into every line.

 A revelatory portrait of a marriage.
 Although Laurie is acerbic and funny, this is an immeasurably sad read, aching with the unacknowledged grief of a complicated couple who have lost more than they can say.

-Ashworth's work has explored physical discomfort, violence and sexual misadventure.
+From her debut novel, A Kind of Intimacy, Ashworth's work has explored physical discomfort, violence and sexual misadventure.
 She writes explicitly of physicality and its often petrifying opposite - disembodiment.
-There are moments in Ghosted that are at once terrifying and blackly humorous; at its core is a saturating sadness.
+There are moments in Ghosted that are at once terrifying and blackly humorous . . . an impressive reminder of the uneasy silence reverberating on the other side of grief.